Tuesday, July 3, 2018

 -"Therefore, I exhort the elders among you, as your fellow elder and witness of the sufferings of Christ, and a partaker also of the glory that is to be revealed, shepherd the flock of God among you, exercising oversight not under compulsion, but voluntarily, according to the will of God; and not for sordid gain, but with eagerness; nor yet as lording it over those allotted to your charge, but proving to be examples to the flock.
 And when the Chief Shepherd appears, you will receive the unfading crown of glory.
 You younger men, likewise, be subject to your elders; and all of you, clothe yourselves with humility toward one another, for God is opposed to the proud, but gives grace to the humble."
 (1 Peter 5:1-5)

-*Peter did not seem to recognize himself as having an exalted position over other elders in the church, but instead spoke as if he had the same authority as they did.
-He certainly was not aware of any special authority bestowed upon him by Christ if he did, in fact, have it.
-This casts doubt on any idea that he was the first pope of the Roman Catholic Church.
+*Peter did not recognize himself as having an exalted position over other elders in the church, but instead spoke as if he had the same authority as they did.
+He certainly was not aware of any unique authority bestowed upon him by Christ if he did, in fact, have it.
+This casts doubt on any idea that Peter was the first pope of the Roman Catholic Church.

 • Peter Was Sent By Others To Travel And Preach The Gospel: